-- 1.2.3 Life Insurance: The City will provide a \$75,000 term life insurance policy; nothing herein shall alter the legal interest, if any, vested in employees under the previous paid-up life insurance policy, including AD&D. Employees may purchase additional insurance coverage at their own expense subject to carrier requirements. - 1.2.4 Disability Insurance: The City shall make available a long term disability plan which may be paid through a deduction to the City's deferred compensation plan or through authorized payroll deductions.
-At any time during the term of this agreement, either party may reopen to discuss supplemental disability plans.
+1.2.3 Life Insurance: The City will provide a term life insurance policy equivalent to twice the employee's annual salary;

+nothing herein shall alter the legal interest, if any, vested in employees under the previous paid-up life insurance policy, including AD&D. Employees may purchase additional insurance coverage at their own expense subject to carrier requirements.